luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 My fields of interest are **Empirical Industrial Organization**, the **Economics of Digitization**, and **Innovation**.

-In my research, I broadly try to understand how digitization affects competition between firms, which is consequential for market outcomes and welfare.
+In my research, I broadly try to understand how digitization affects competition between firms, and ultimately market outcomes and welfare.
 I have a particular interest in the functioning of two-sided markets, and in the interlinkages between market structure and innovation in the digital technology industry.